 - sleep does not restore energy, and often there are difficulties with sleep

-Diagnosis also requires one of cognitive impairment or worsening of symptoms when standing/sitting upright.
+Diagnosis also requires one of either cognitive impairment or worsening of symptoms when standing/sitting upright.
 In addition, there are a variety of other symptoms that may be experienced, with pain being particularly common.

 The CDC identifies several potential causative factors: